thomasdane/wordFrequencyCounter/Readme.txt

 Limitations and Extensions
 - What if we wanted to process multiple books at once?
 Could use more multithreading?
 - The brute force solution to that problem would be to spin this up on multiple instances and process 1 book per instance

+Requirements

+1. Write an application that outputs the individual words that appear in a book, and how many times that word appears in the text file.

+2. The second part is to also output whether the number of times each word appears is a prime number.

+The following assumptions can be made:

+-          Ignore punctuation and capitalisation

+-          The code should compile and run on a machine with VS/Xamarin and NUnit

+It would be beneficial to:

+-          come up with more than one solution and be able to talk about the pro’s and con’s to each

+-          ensure the application scales and performs optimally

+-          Use TDD in the approach to writing the application